-What’s funny about this, and the reason why I decided to highlight it, is because the very concept I was writing about was the Zeigarnik effect.
+What’s funny about this, and the reason why I decided to highlight it, is that the very concept I was writing about was the Zeigarnik effect.

 The Zeigarnik effect is a psychological phenomenon established by its namesake, Soviet psychologist and psychiatrist, Bluma Zeigarnik, that suggests the tendency of remembering uncompleted tasks over completed tasks.
 In the 1920s, while observing waiters at a busy restaurant, Zeigarnik noticed that waiters were able to keep track of unpaid orders, even if they were complex, however, once orders were paid for, they could no longer recollect any details about them.

 Fascinated by the observation, Zeigarnik thought to further this notion by conducting experiments in her lab.
 In one of them, she asked participants to complete a series of simple tasks, such as solving puzzles or putting together a flat-pack box.
 During the experiment, while in the middle of completing tasks, they were interrupted by the experiment supervisor.
 They were then instructed to continue with the remaining tasks which they completed undisturbed.

 What she found was that participants were able to recall details of the tasks that were interrupted better than the ones that weren’t.
 Her findings supported her observation of the waiters with their orders, in which only when a goal had been met could it be freed from our minds.

 Examples of When the Zeigarnik Effect Is Applied